connerr25/food-truck-profits/README.md

 # food-truck-profits
-Linear regression to predict food truck profits on matlab
+Linear regression to predict food truck profits on matlab using gradient descent